jorge-henao/ask2democracy/README.md

 # ask2democracy
-A semantic search system to help with democratic discussions like polical contests and the historic memory knowledge, in spanish/colombian conflic context.
+An augmented retrieval semantic search system to help with democratic discussions like polical contests and the historic memory knowledge, in spanish/colombian conflic context.

 Hugging Face space to explore the final report released by the "Comision de la verdad": https://huggingface.co/spaces/jorge-henao/ask2democracycol